 Animal Kingdom Wilderness Explorers

-Wilderness Explorers is a great way to explore Disney’s Animal Kingdom park.
+Wilderness Explorers is one of the great free Disney games to help you explore Disney’s Animal Kingdom park.
 We have visited many times and I know we haven’t seen it all.
 If you would like to follow in the footsteps of Russell and Dug from Up!, then sign up in Discovery Island and become a Wilderness Explorer.

 There are over 30 different badges to collect for your field guide from a Veterinary badge, Yeti badge, Dinosaur badge and many more.
 Cast members can be found at nine different locations around the park waiting to help you along your journey.